turjo25/Capstone_Project/README.md

 The system automatically loads items from a file when it starts and saves any updates before exiting.

 ### File Structure
-__item.txt:__ This file stores the details of all items added to the system, and is read when the program starts and updated when items are added, deleted, or updated.
+<u>__item.txt:__</u> This file stores the details of all items added to the system, and is read when the program starts and updated when items are added, deleted, or updated.

 ## Adding Items
 Choose from various categories like grocery, fruits, bakery, etc.